Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of hyperbolic elements

 Suppose $S$ is an admissible surface of degree $k$ for $c$ relative to vertex groups.
 Then $S$ is by definition admissible (in the absolute sense) of degree $k$ for some rational chain $c'=c+c_{ell}$ where $c_{ell}$ is a rational chain of elliptic elements, each of which can be assumed to have infinite order.
 Hence the normal form discussed in the previous subsection applies to $S$.

-The assignment above induces a cost for each polygonal boundary by linearity, i.e. its cost is the sum of costs of its turns.
-This further induces a \emph{non-negative} cost on each component $\Sigma$ in the decomposition of $S$ in normal form: the cost of $\Sigma$ is the sum of costs of its polygonal boundaries.
+The assignment above induces by linearity a \emph{non-negative} cost for each component of $\Sigma$ in the decomposition of $S$ in normal form.
+To be more specific, recall that there are two kinds of boundary components of $\Sigma$, loop boundaries and polygonal boundaries.
+The induced cost of each polygonal boundary is the sum of costs of its turns, and the cost of $\Sigma$ is the sum of costs of all polygonal boundaries.

 \begin{lemma} Let $S$ be any relative admissible surface for $c$ of degree $k$ in normal form.
 With the $t_{(a_1,w,a_2)}$ notation (normalized number of turns) in the estimate (\ref{eqn: Euler char computation}), if every disk component $\Sigma$ in the normal form of $S$ has cost at least $1$, then the normalized total cost